rubixchain/learn/content/faq.md

 {{< expand "I am unable to view my Wallet's balance on the Explorer.
 Where can I view it from ?" >}}

-The Wallet's balance can be found on the Home Screen of the GUI Wallet.
+The Wallet's balance can be found on the:

+- by running ````curl localhost:1898/getAccountInfo```` in the terminal
+- Home Screen of the GUI Wallet
+- Main screen of Fexr app if connected

 {{< /expand >}}

-{{< expand "Becoming part of the network?" >}}
+{{< expand "Becoming part of the network?
+How much does it cost to setup a node?" >}}

 You can setup a Rubix node on any laptop, desktop or VM.
 Min specs for running each node = i5 or equivalent processor, 4 or 8 GB RAM & 512 GB SSD/HDD.